 In recent times, workplace ‘play areas’ have become fashionable with companies like Google boasting about them.
 However, while this kind of recreational spaces have a role to play, it is important that businesses also cater to people who need to get away from colleagues and enjoy some 'me time'.

 According to various pieces of research compiled by the Harvard Business Review, 15 minutes of undisturbed alone time improves decision-making abilities and helps people become more resistant to their own biases.
 Did you know 12 minutes of 'daydreaming' leads to a 40 percent improvement to creativity?

 One of the challenges presented by agile working, from a pure office design perspective, is dealing with service and resource requirements changing throughout the day.
 For this reason, organizations, and the office refurbishment companies they work with, need to ensure that office design services are designed with this in mind.

 "Flexible spaces mean variable occupancies," says Liza Young, writing for CIBSE Journal.
 "Building services engineers have to ensure lighting, ventilation, cooling and heating are responsive, with excellent occupant control."

-Finally, according to a Human Spaces Report on the subject, the concept of biophilic design is catching on and offering benefits connected to both productivity and well-being.
-One aspect of biophilic design, which may be worth exploring in connection with agile working, is the provision of outdoor areas for work to take place.
+The concept of biophilic design in workspaces is catching on and offering benefits connected to both productivity and well-being.
+One aspect of biophilic design worth exploring is the provision of outdoor areas for work to take place.

-Reno is a founder and director of Enigma Visual Solutions, an office branding company in London specializing in commercial interior designers, office refurbishment and office interior design.
-He enjoys sharing his thoughts on upcoming marketing ideas and design trends.
+Reno is a founder and director of Enigma Visual Solutions, an office branding company in London specializing in commercial interior designers.